theJuniorProgrammer3/Where-Am-I/README.md

 - Defeat randomly appearing Dangerous Entities
 - Immersive storyline (on working)
 - 3 Ending: Bad, Good, and Truth ending (coming soon)
+- Complex ending (coming soon)
+- Foods: Apple, Carrot and Chili
+- Health system

 ## Controls
 - Right arrow to move right
 - Left arrow to move left
-- 'b' key to pick up a block on the right
+- 'b' key to pick up an item on the right
-- 'v' key to pick up a block on the left
+- 'v' key to pick up an item on the left
-- 'p' key to place a block on the right
+- 'p' key to place an item on the right
-- 'o' key to place a block on the left
+- 'o' key to place an item on the left
 - 'f' key to defeat the Dangerous Entity on the right (2 squares)
 - 'd' key to defeat the Dangerous Entity on the left (2 squares)
+- '1' button to eat apple (energy boost 10)
+- '2' button to eat carrots (wider view)
+- '3' button to eat chili (run faster with the same energy consumption)

 ## How to Win
 On-going (Temporarily, collect 200 blocks)